AlexisWilke/little-man-computer/README.md

 # Compile

-On Ubuntu, you shoudl have no problem with:
+On Ubuntu, you should have no problem with:

     ./build